SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 Tasks:

 - [ ] Implement monochrome, 4:2:0, 4:2:2, and 4:4:4 plane access with every valid signaled chroma sample position.
+  - [x] Implement SIMD AV1 4:2:0 and 4:2:2 chroma reconstruction and downsampling, including centered/colocated reconstruction and odd image edges.
+  - [ ] Complete the HEVC plane paths and the exhaustive AV1/HEVC chroma-position matrix before closing this item.
 - [ ] Implement full- and limited-range expansion for 8, 10, and 12-bit samples across every supported plane layout.
+  - [x] Implement AV1 range expansion and quantization with SIMD-first byte/ushort loaders and storers and pooled planar rows.
+  - [ ] Complete the equivalent HEVC paths and independently verify the full cross-product.
 - [ ] Implement every non-reserved HEVC/AV1 color-primary, transfer-characteristic, and matrix-coefficient signaling path, including identity conversion, with correct fixed-point rounding and clipping.
+  - [x] Implement the AV1 H.273 matrix and transfer-function operators in both directions, including identity, derived coefficients, constant luminance, SMPTE ST 2085, and PQ/HLG ICtCp.
+  - [ ] Add independent conformance vectors for signaling combinations that libavif deliberately rejects, then complete and verify the HEVC operator set.
 - [ ] Make SIMD the default decode path for YUV range expansion, chroma reconstruction, H.273 matrix and transfer conversion, clamping, and 8/10/12-bit RGB packing.
 Use the established static operator pattern with `Vector512`, `Vector256`, and `Vector128` dispatch followed by one scalar tail that remains the behavioral oracle.
+  - [x] AV1 uses the JPEG-style static operator contract and descending SIMD-width traversal for decode and encode, with scalar execution limited to the remaining lanes or hardware without vector support.
+  - [ ] Complete the same default SIMD pipeline for HEVC and record end-to-end measurements for both codecs.
 - [ ] Apply embedded ICC profiles after codec YUV/CICP conversion and image composition through ImageSharp's existing color-profile converter.
 Cover preserve, convert, compact, and ignore behavior for primary items, grids, alpha-composited images, and every presented sequence frame; never substitute CICP or an assumed sRGB profile for an embedded ICC profile.
   - Primary AVIF verification passes four independently scoped cases: exact profile preservation, non-sRGB conversion with changed pixels and paired-source comparison, canonical-sRGB compaction without pixel changes, and metadata skipping.
 Grid, auxiliary-alpha, sequence, and HEVC cases remain open.
 - [ ] Decode alpha auxiliary items as monochrome planes, validate dimensions and bit depth, and compose them without losing precision.
 Define premultiplication behavior from AVIF signaling and ImageSharp's pixel contract.